-This document is the Sustainability Appraisal (SA) Report prepared to accompany the pre-Submission version of the Birmingham Development Plan (BDP).
+This document is the Sustainability Appraisal (SA) Report prepared to accompany the Submission version of the Birmingham Development Plan (BDP).
 The regulations contained within the Planning and Compulsory Purchase Act and the guidance set out in the NPPF identify that SAs should meet the requirements of EU Directive 2001/42/EC, Strategic Environmental Assessment (SEA), otherwise known as the 'SEA Directive'.
 The SEA Directive requires the iterative assessment of the effects of certain plans and programmes on the environment.
 In this context, the Directive's main areas of emphasis are to contribute to the integration of environmental considerations into the preparation and adoption of plans to promote sustainable development.

 The purpose of the SA Report is to promote sustainable development through the integration of sustainability considerations into proposed BPD.
-This SA Report has been issued for consultation alongside the pre-submission draft of the BDP to gather the views of statutory consultees and members of the public prior to the adoption of the Plan.
-In addition to reporting the results of the assessment, the Report sets out proposed mitigation measures to enhance the sustainability performance of the BDP and a monitoring framework to track the performance of the BDP against significant sustainability issues identified as part of the assessment.
+This SA Report reports the results of the assessment and sets out proposed mitigation measures to enhance the sustainability performance of the BDP and a monitoring framework to track the performance of the BDP against significant sustainability issues identified as part of the assessment.